G-Node/g-node-portal/source/key_functions/terminology.rst

 **Datafile**
     Datafile represents an arbitrary file, uploaded by a user.
 Some data or metadata can be extracted from the Datafile if it is in one of the supported formats (`NEO I/O <http://neo.readthedocs.org/en/latest/io.html>`_, `Neuroshare <http://neuroshare.sourceforge.net/index.shtml>`_, `odML <http://www.g-node.org/projects/odml>`_).
 All data-related objects, like AnalogSignal_ or Spike_, have their data part also stored as HDF5 files (`what is HDF5? <http://www.hdfgroup.org/HDF5/whatishdf5.html>`_), having array in the file root.

-.. _Section:
+.. _`ePhys Objects`:

-**Section**
-    An element used to group and organize your metadata in a tree structure.
-Intuitively it's like a folder in a usual file system.
-A Section can contain other Sections, `Properties with Values`_, Datafile_ or Block_.
-The Section® is a prototype of the `odML <http://www.g-node.org/projects/odml>`_ section and is implemented inline with odML concepts and methodology.

-.. _`Properties with Values`:

-**Properties and Values**
-    Inspired by the "key-value pairs" concept, Properties and Values used similarly as a flexible way to annotate your data (implemented in line with `odML <http://www.g-node.org/projects/odml>`_) within any metadata Section_.
-Some good examples could be a model of your recording device, duration of the stimulus, a layer of the cell you've recorded from.
-Properties and Values can be used to "label" your `Data objects`_ (AnalogSignal_, SpikeTrain_ etc.) to indicate certain metadata for them.
+**ePhys Objects**

-Below you will find descriptions of the NEO objects, which are used to represent the recorded (raw) data in a flexible, but consistent way.
-An original description of the NEO objects is given `here <http://neo.readthedocs.org/en/latest/core.html>`_, however we still provide all these descriptions down below for your convenience.
+    ePhys Objects should be used to represent the recorded (raw) electrophysiological data in a flexible, but consistent way.
+An original concept is described `here <http://neo.readthedocs.org/en/latest/core.html>`_, however we provide all descriptions down below for convenience. ePhys Objects directly represent raw data structure with data as arrays of numerical values with associated mandatory attributes (units, sampling frequency, etc.).

-.. _`Data objects`:

-Here we describe *Data objects*.
-These objects directly represent data as arrays of numerical values with associated mandatory attributes (units, sampling frequency, etc.).
+`ePhys Objects`_ consist of:

 .. _AnalogSignal: